-While this method may not make a particularly noticeable difference on its own when combined with some of the other noise cancelling methods we have mentioned it can work very well.
+While this method may not make a particularly noticeable difference on its own when combined with some of the other noise-canceling methods we have mentioned it can work very well.

 6. Try A White Noise Machine

-If (like me) you can’t afford to invest in an purpose built active noise cancellation system for your home then a good cheap alternative option is a white noise machine.
+If (like me) you can’t afford to invest in a purpose-built active noise cancellation system for your home then a good cheap alternative option is to use white (or pink or brown) noise.